FriendsOfREDAXO/rexfactor/README.md

 ### Misc

-- `Redaxo Specific Code Style:` This use case involves ensuring that code written for Redaxo follows the established code style guidelines for the platform.
-This can include adhering to naming conventions, using appropriate formatting, and following the coding standards recommended by the Redaxo community.
+- `REDAXO Specific Code Style:` This use case involves ensuring that code written for REDAXO follows the established code style guidelines for the platform.
+This can include adhering to naming conventions, using appropriate formatting, and following the coding standards recommended by the REDAXO community.

 - `More Explicit Coding Style:` This use case involves ensuring that code is written in a more explicit and clear manner, so that it is easier to read and maintain.
 This can include using more descriptive variable names, avoiding ambiguous function names, and using appropriate comments.